📌 Calea Vacaresti 189, sector 4, Bucharest

 One copy of the payment proof is added to the file at the Department of International Relations.

-Step 6. – Paying the tuition fee for the first year of studies
+Step 7. – Paying the tuition fee for confirmation of place

-Candidates that are citizens of EU States, EEA and Swiss Confederation, as well as Romanian citizens with studies abroad or other education systems operating on the territory of Romania who have been admitted in the July session are required to pay at least the first installment of the tuition fee until 30 AUGUST 2022.
+Candidates that are citizens of EU States, EEA and Swiss Confederation, as well as Romanian citizens with studies abroad or in other educational systems operating on the territory of Romania who have been declared admitted in the admission exam session are required to pay at least the first installment of the tuition fee until 27 SEPTEMBER 2024 (27.09.2024).
 Otherwise, the candidate will not be matriculated in the first year of study.

-Candidates citizens of non-EU States who have been admitted in the July session are required to pay the tuition fee in full, in order to obtain a residency visa in Romanian for the whole academic year 2022-2023 until 30 AUGUST 2022.
+Candidates citizens of non-EU States who have been declared admitted in the admission exam session are required to pay the tuition fee in full until 27 SEPTEMBER 2024 (27.09.2024), in order to obtain a long-stay visa for studies in Romania, for the whole academic year 2024-2025.

 The fee can be paid in EURO in one of the university’s bank accounts: